 Projects may rely on data available through ESA Space Science Archives when possible or other means (e.g. instrumentation teams).
 Combination and correlation of this data with international scientific mission data, as well as with relevant data produced by ground-based infrastructures all over the world, is encouraged to further increase the scientific return and to enable new research activities using existing data sets.
 These activities shall add scientific value through analysis of the data, leading to scientific publications and higher-level data products, tools and methods.
 When possible, enhanced data products should be suitable for feeding back into the ESA Space Science archives.
-Resulting analyses should help preparing future European and international missions and highlight the role of low-cost/small satellite missions and in-space validation of instruments for space and earth science.
+Resulting analyses should help preparing future European and international missions.